sonatype/restlet1x/README.md

 $ curl -i -u cstamas -X PUT -T v5.zip https://repository.sonatype.org/service/local/repositories/third-party/content-compressed
 ```

-Note: this command above will ask you for RSO password! _Please notice that URL has NO trailing slash!_ You must not
+Important: _Please notice that URL has NO trailing slash!_ You must not
 add trailing slash to URL as in that case cURL will append uploaded file's name to URL and your uploaded ZIP file will
 not be exploded in 3rd party repository root, but a level lower, in directory named "v5.zip/".

+Note: this command above will ask you for RSO password!

 Verify that deploy went fine, by browsing RSO 3rd party repository.